-In the absence of shocks, the only interesting aggregate features are the distributions of prices, the gaps and TFPR, given the distribution of TFPQ.
+In the absence of shocks, the only interesting aggregate features are the distributions of prices, the price gaps and TFPR, given the distribution of TFPQ.
 The pricing itself has an extensive margin, to adjust or not, as well as an extensive margin regarding the response of the reset price to the idiosyncratic state z.

-Figure 4a presents the steady state distribution of gaps.
+Figure 4a presents the steady state distribution of the price gap, allowing both idiosyncratic productivity and demand shocks.
 It is centered around zero and reflects the underlying distribution of the idiosyncratic productivity shocks.
 Clearly there are many sellers with relatively small gaps and who, from the adjustment hazard, are unlikely to adjust their price.
-Those in the tail have a larger gain to adjustment and thus are more likely to adjust.
+Those in the tails have a larger gain to adjustment and thus are more likely to adjust.
+Compared to Figure 2, the distribution puts relatively little weight on gaps which are large enough to warrant adjustment with probability 1.
+Still there is considerable weight on the nonlinear adjustment rates for intermediate size gaps.

 Figure 4b shows the distributions of the two measures of productivity in the steady state.
 The distribution of TFPQ is given while that of TFPR comes from the interaction of the TFPQ distribution and the pricing choices of sellers.
 Since prices, contingent on resetting, are decreasing in productivity, there is less dispersion in TFPR than in TFPQ, as seen in Figure 4b.
+The distribution of TFPR is shifted to the right of the TFPQ distribution through endogenous prices.